-[Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see "Incorporation by Reference" at the end of rule 3745-31-01 of the Administrative Code.]
+[Comment: For dates and availability of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (LLLLLL) of rule 3745-31-01 of the Administrative Code entitled, "referenced materials."]

 This rule applies to any major stationary source or major modification that is to be constructed in an area designated in 40 CFR 81.336 as nonattainment for an air pollutant for which the major stationary source or major modification is major.

-(C) Sulfur dioxide, particulate matter, PM10, lead and carbon monoxide
+(C) Sulfur dioxide, particulate matter, PM10, PM 2.5, lead and carbon monoxide.

-Since the air quality impact of sulfur dioxide, particulate matter, PM10, lead and carbon monoxide is site dependent, simple area wide mass emission offsets may not be appropriate.
+Since the air quality impact of sulfur dioxide, particulate matter, PM10, PM 2.5, lead and carbon monoxide is site dependent, simple area wide mass emission offsets may not be appropriate.
 For these air pollutants, the director may require atmospheric dispersion modeling to ensure that the emission offsets provide a positive net air quality benefit.
 This modeling shall be conducted in accordance with the director's guidance.